 • perfectly paired with this decadent chocolate frosting

-• tall measuring at almost 8 inches high (with a thick layer of frosting)
+• tall, measuring almost 8 inches high (with a thick layer of frosting)

 Overhead image of chocolate zucchini cake slices on parchment paper with a small bowl of frosting | All Images © Beyond the Butter™